openethereum/parity-ethereum/README.md

 $ ~/.cargo/bin/cargo build --release
 ```

 Note, when compiling a crate and you receive errors, it's in most cases your outdated version of Rust, or some of your crates have to be recompiled.
-Cleaning the repository will most likely solve the issue if you are on the latest stable versio of Rust, try:
+Cleaning the repository will most likely solve the issue if you are on the latest stable version of Rust, try:

 ```bash
 $ cargo clean